 CROCHET BASICS

-NOTE: I have written these instructions for the crocheter who has never tried these stitches.
+NOTE: I have written these instructions for the crocheter who has never tried to crochet or is still a beginner.
 Therefore, in most cases, I have gone into detail about how many loops are left on the hook after each step in hopes to make learning the stitches a bit easier.

 HOOK CONVERSION CHARTS